jezzsantos/automate/docs/authoring.md

 !!! abstract "Concept"
     Every toolkit is "Versioned" with the same version of the pattern.
 The Pattern is automatically versioned when changes are made to it when it is built into a toolkit.
 Any change to a pattern (after it has been built into a toolkit) is captured as either a "Breaking" change or a "Non-Breaking" change.

-Patterns use a (2-dot) [semantic versioning](https://semver.org/) scheme (i.e. `Major.Minor.Patch`).
+Patterns use a (2-dot) [semantic versioning](https://semver.org/) scheme (i.e. `Major.Minor.Patch`), with no pre-release information.

 - A **Breaking** change to a pattern forces the pattern to auto-increment its **major** version number. e.g. deleting an existing attribute, element, or collection.
-- A **Non-Breaking** change force the pattern to auto-increment its **minor** number. e.g. adding a new attribute, element, or collection, or updating the contents of a code template.
+- A **Non-Breaking** change force the pattern to auto-increment its **minor** number. e.g. adding a new attribute, element, or collection, or updating the contents of a code template (or when the runtime has had a major/breaking upgrade)
 - The **patch** number is not used in the automatic versioning process.
+But it can be used manually.

-When a toolkit is built, the next version number can be automatically calculated for you (based on the edits to the pattern), or you can force a specific version number of your own (in cases where you want to have a specific release number).
+When a toolkit is built, the next version number can be automatically calculated for you (based on the previous edits to the pattern), or you can force a specific version number of your own (in cases where you want to have a specific release number).

-You will need to force a version number change if the given version violates the semantic versioning rules, or it is a past version number than the one that is auto-calculated.
+You will need to force a version number change if the given version violates the versioning rules above, or it is a past version number than the one that is auto-calculated.

 !!! warning
     Forcing a version number that violates these rules, may result in existing drafts being migrated into an invalid state.